AI

-Agentic AI vs Generative AI: The Next Evolution in Enterprise Intelligence
+Agentic AI vs Generative AI: Architecture, Use Cases, and Enterprise Strategy

 What if your AI did not just respond but actually thought, decided, and acted on its own?